Managing Crawl Budget on High-Traffic Headless Blogs

 - Unrestricted

-/api/paths returning200 OKto bots - Pagination parameters (
+/api/paths returning200 OKto bots — these look like indexable content to crawlers even when the response is JSON. - Pagination parameters (

-?page=,?cursor=) creating infinite loops - ISR revalidation triggers exposed via public query strings
+?page=,?cursor=,?offset=) creating effectively infinite URL spaces if not blocked inrobots.txtor normalised via canonical tags. - ISR revalidation triggers exposed via public query strings (e.g.

 // app/robots.ts